teemtee/testcloud/README.md

 ```

 The IP address of an instance is also shown when you list the instance
-using the `testcloud instance list` command.
+using the `testcloud list` command.
 You can also control the
 instance using the **virt-manager** , **GNOME Boxes** or any other tool to manage libvirt VMs.

 ### Available options to create an instance